KittyChiu/workflow-metrics/README.md

 </details>

-This will analyse workflow runs in the selected repository, including the durations and success rate of each workflow.

 ### 2. Weekly report on selected repository and post to a GitHub Issue

+This will further convert `workflow-stats.csv` file containing workflow metrics into a markdown table, mermaid diagram, and publishes it to a new issue.
+An example of the rendered outputs is [in this Issue](https://github.com/KittyChiu/workflow-metrics/issues/17).

 <details>